-Utility Infrastructure/Rail Spur Site
+Rail Spur Site

-Related to the Proposed Project, Micron has proposed to construct a rail spur on an approximately 36.9-acre adjacent parcel on the west side of Caughdenoy Road (Town of Clay tax parcel 046.-02-03.2) (the "rail spur site").
+Micron has proposed to construct a rail spur on an approximately 37-acre area on the west side of Caughdenoy Road (including Town of Clay tax parcel 046.-02-03.2) (the "rail spur site").
 The rail spur will be used to deliver construction aggregate to the Micron Campus to reduce construction vehicle impacts on the local community from construction of the Proposed Project, which will facilitate the avoidance, minimization and mitigation of traffic, air, climate change and community character impacts.
 The rail spur is a separate but related action that would require advanced construction to achieve the intended benefit of reduced construction vehicle impacts from the Proposed Project.
-Although it will be addressed separately under SEQRA so that it is in place at the commencement of groundbreaking in order to maximize mitigation measures for the Proposed Project, it will also be analyzed in the DEIS.
+Although it will be addressed separately under SEQRA so that it is in place at the commencement of groundbreaking in order to maximize mitigation measures for the Proposed Project, it will also be analyzed in the SEQRA DEIS.